hubtype/botonic/packages/botonic-plugin-nlu/README.md

 Botonic Plugin NLU allows you to predict intents from the user inputs for your bot.

-To set up a new template using Botonic Plugin NLU, you can create a bot by running the following command:
+To set up a new example using Botonic Plugin NLU, you can create a bot by running the following command:

 ```shell
 $ botonic new {BOT_NAME} nlu